 Additionally, rotating weekly seminars offer didactic and experiential training both in developing competencies related to multicultural competency and in developing competencies pertinent to provision of supervision.
-The multicultural competency seminars seek to enhance both awareness of diversity factors as part of comprehensive assessment as well as consideration and integration of individual cultural factors in tailoring of evidence-based therapeutic conceptualization and intervention strategies, ultimately with the goal of enhancing treatment engagement and outcomes across FIU's diverse student body.
+The multicultural competency seminars seek to enhance both awareness of intersecting identity factors as part of comprehensive assessment as well as consideration and integration of individual identity factors in tailoring of evidence-based therapeutic conceptualization and intervention strategies, ultimately with the goal of enhancing treatment engagement and outcomes across FIU's varied student body.
 In developing competencies related to provision of supervision, related seminars offer opportunities to both gain knowledge of various supervision approaches and practice application of these approaches via role-play.

-As part of the rotating weekly seminar, a recurring TD/ATD seminar is a space for trainees to meet with Training Director (TD) and Assistant Training Director (ATD) to discuss various topics based on cohort including administrative updates.
+As part of the rotating weekly seminar, a recurring TD/ATD seminar is a space for trainees to meet with Training Director (TD) and Assistant Training Director (ATD) to discuss various topics based on cohort preferences, including administrative updates.

 Professional Development: Interns can participate in several professional development activities.
 Interns are also encouraged to attend conferences and workshops throughout the year.
-In keeping with the current trends facing psychologists, the training program prepares interns for competency in diverse psychological roles, giving them more flexibility post-graduation.
+In keeping with the current trends facing psychologists, the Doctoral Internship Program prepares interns for competency in a variety of psychological roles, giving them more flexibility post-graduation.
 Interns receive thorough training in clinical competencies that can be adapted to meet the requisite skills needed for a broad array of psychology-related career trajectories.
-Interns are required to serve in one administrative committee for the entire internship training year.
+Interns are required to serve on one administrative committee for the entire internship training year.

 Committees: Interns can gain administrative experience during their training year as part of professional development.
-Interns are asked to confer with each other about committee preferences in August given that each committee typically accepts only one trainee per year in September.
-Being a committee member will provide opportunities to build relationships with staff outside of the training team and to share your insights and ideas on center-wide initiatives.
+Interns are asked to confer with each other about committee preferences early in the training year given that each committee typically accepts only one trainee per year.
+Being a committee member will provide opportunities to build relationships with staff outside of the training team and to share insights and ideas on center-wide initiatives.

-Legacy Contribution: By the end of the training year, interns are responsible for creating a) a new and sustainable group treatment offering, b) a new and sustainable workshop offering, or c) an additional 5 outreach events.
-As professional members of CAPS, interns submit their proposal for the new group treatment or workshop offering to their primary supervisor or other designated and approved staff member who can provide 1:1 support or facilitate a connection with a staff member who can oversee the new offering during the training year.
+Legacy Contribution: By the end of the training year, interns are responsible for a) creating a new and sustainable group treatment offering, b) creating a new and sustainable workshop offering, or c) participating in additional outreach events.
+As professional members of CAPS, interns submit their proposal for the new group treatment or workshop offering to their primary supervisor or other designated and approved staff member who can provide one-on-one support or facilitate a connection with a staff member who can oversee the new offering during the training year.
 Staff members who supervise legacy contributions are typically committee chairs and/or other training team members with expertise in the relevant clinical content.
 New group treatment and workshop offerings are typically born within the intersection of trainee interest and expertise and FIU student needs.
 Proposals are informed by existing research literature and have specific timelines.
 The aim is for the intern to either co-facilitate the new group treatment or co-facilitate the new workshop in or before the Summer before they graduate internship.